 - a.
-"Omamari Wind Farm Resource Consent Applications and Assessment of Environmental Effects" dated 13 November 2020 and the appendices numbered A to Q: - b.
-The further information response submitted by Mitchell Daysh to the Kaipara District Council on 14 June -2021; - c.
-The further information response submitted by Mitchell Daysh to the Kaipara District Council on 15 June 2021; - d.
-The further information response submitted by Tilt Renewables Limited to the Kaipara any other documentation relevant to the resource consent applications, including responses to requests for further information from the Kaipara District Council in accordance with Section 92 of the Resource Management Act 1991 (all held on Kaipara District Council file X).
+"Omamari Wind Farm Resource Consent Applications and Assessment of Environmental Effects" dated 13 November 2020 and the appendices numbered A to Q: - The further information response submitted by Mitchell Daysh to the Kaipara District Council on 14 June 2021; - The further information response submitted by Mitchell Daysh to the Kaipara District Council on 15 June 2021; - d.
+The further information response submitted by Tilt Renewables Limited to the Kaipara District Council on 15 June 2021; and - The further information responses submitted by Mitchell Day to the Kaipara District Council on 30 June 2021.

+any other documentation relevant to the resource consent applications, including responses to requests for further information from the Kaipara District Council in accordance with Section 92 of the Resource Management Act 1991 (all held on Kaipara District Council file X).
 In the event of any conflict or discrepancy between these documents and the conditions of this resource consent, the conditions shall be determinative.